cDask/board_game_marketplace/README.md

 - CanCanCan - CanCanCan is a ruby gem that allows us to manage access of our website so that unauthorized access isn't being made by malicious individuals.
 This provides our website with better security and a smoother user experience.
 - Rspec - Rspec is a Ruby testing library which has been implemented and used briefly to make unit testing for models implemented.
 This ensures correct user functionality and better quality assurance.
 - Rubocop - Rubocop is a Ruby linter that has been used in order to make sure code adhere to a uniform structure.
 This ensures more organised cleaner code which is less prone to errors.
-- Ransack - A ruby gem known as ransack was used in order to implement the search function available within the app.
+- Ransack - A ruby gem known as ransack was used in order to implement the search function available within the app
+- Rails Admin - Rails admin gives us a admin dashboard for our admin users.
+This gives the admins greater control of the database and websites.

 ### Task Management